5 Aplikasi Cermin Layar Gratis Terbaik untuk iPhone/Android/PC/TV 2025

 AnyDesk Screen Sharing

 The secure encryption keeps data safe, while features like screen drawing and USB-portable access let technicians troubleshoot multiple devices anywhere, without complicated setups.
-Perfect for helping offices, fixing servers, or supporting teams worldwide, it’s simple enough for beginners but powerful enough for IT professionals.
+Perfect for helping offices, fixing servers, or supporting teams worldwide - it’s simple for beginners, and powerful for IT professionals.

-While free for personal use, advanced features like multi-monitor support or automated mass deployments require a paid subscription.
+While the personal use is free, advanced features like multi-monitor support or automated mass deployments require a paid subscription.
 New users might find its array of settings overwhelming initially, and unattended access setup can be tricky for non-technical audiences.
 Despite these hurdles, its speed and versatility solidify its spot among the top remote tools.

 Free Version: For personal use only, with basic remote control features; each session typically lasts 30–60 minutes before auto-disconnect, and frequent use may trigger commercial-use limits.